Home

 This garden - an artwork itself, designed by landscape artist Isamu Noguchi - was donated by Billy Rose to display the sculpture collection he gave to the museum.
 Scattered throughout the garden are works by some of the most famous sculptors of the late 19th and 20th centuries, including Henry Moore, Rodin, Picasso, Claes Oldenburg, Robert Indiana, and Aristide Maillol, just to cite a few.

-Henry Moore sculpture at the Israel Museum
+Henry Moore sculpture in Jerusalem

 The Youth Wing